Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 ### Curvature

 *{term}`Curvature`* describes how fast the slope is increasing or decreasing as we move along a surface.
-A positive curvature means the surface is curving up (upwardly convex) at that cell.
-A negative curvature means the surface is curving down (downwardly convex) at that cell.
-A curvature of 0 means the surface is straight and constant in whatever angle it is sloped towards.
+A positive curvature means that the surface is curving up (upwardly convex) at a given cell while negative curvature means that the surface is curving down (downwardly convex).
+A curvature of 0 means that the surface is straight (constant) in whatever angle it is sloped towards.
 Similarly as with the slope and aspect, we can calculate the curvature based on the elevation values using the `.curvature()` function:

 ```python
 data["curvature"] = xrspatial.curvature(data["elevation"])